 1. The department may transfer, or authorize the transfer of, an involuntary patient detained under this chapter, chapter 211, chapter 475, or chapter 552 from one mental health program to another if the department determines that it would be consistent with the medical needs of the patient to do so.
 If a minor is transferred from a ward for minors to an adult ward, the department shall conduct a due process hearing within six days of such transfer during which hearing the head of the program shall have the burden to show that the transfer is appropriate for the medical needs of the minor.
-Whenever a patient is transferred, written notice thereof shall be given after obtaining the consent of the patient, his parent if he is a minor or his legal guardian to his legal guardian, parents and spouse, or, if none be known, his nearest known relative or friend.
-In all such transfers, due consideration shall be given to the relationship of the patient to his family, legal guardian or friends, so as to maintain relationships and encourage visits beneficial to the patient.
-The head of the mental health program shall notify the court ordering detention or commitment, the patient’s last known attorney of record and the mental health coordinator for the region, and if the person was committed pursuant to chapter 552, to the prosecuting attorney of the jurisdiction where the person was tried and acquitted, of any transfer from one mental health facility to another.
+Whenever a patient is transferred, written notice thereof shall be given after obtaining the consent of the patient, his or her parent if he or she is a minor or his or her legal guardian to his or her legal guardian, parents and spouse, or, if none be known, his or her nearest known relative or friend.
+In all such transfers, due consideration shall be given to the relationship of the patient to his or her family, legal guardian or friends, so as to maintain relationships and encourage visits beneficial to the patient.
+The head of the mental health program shall notify the court ordering detention or commitment, the patient’s last known attorney of record, and if the person was committed pursuant to chapter 552, to the prosecuting attorney of the jurisdiction where the person was tried and acquitted, of any transfer from one mental health facility to another.
 The prosecutor of the jurisdiction where the person was tried and acquitted shall use their best efforts to notify the victims of dangerous felonies.
 Notification by the appropriate person or agency by certified mail to the most current address provided by the victim shall constitute compliance with the victim notification requirement of this section.
 In the case of a patient committed under chapter 211, the court, on its own motion, may hold a hearing on the transfer to determine whether such transfer is appropriate to the medical needs of the patient.

 Terms Used In Missouri Laws 632.370